groue/GRDBCombine/README.md

 #### `DatabaseWriter.writePublisher(receiveOn:updates:)`

-This method returns a publisher that completes after database updates have been succesfully executed inside a database transaction.
+This method returns a publisher that completes after database updates have been successfully executed inside a database transaction.

 ```swift
 // AnyPublisher<Void, Error>